CVHub520/X-AnyLabeling/docs/en/custom_model.md

         del self.net
 ```

+Here:

+-   In the `Meta` class:
+    -   `required_config_names`: Specifies mandatory fields in the model config file for proper initialization.
+    -   `widgets`: Specifies controls (buttons, dropdowns, etc.) to display for this service.
+See [this file](../../anylabeling/services/auto_labeling/__init__.py) for definitions.
+    -   `output_modes`: Specifies the output shape types supported (e.g., polygon, rectangle, rotated box).
+    -   `default_output_mode`: Specifies the default output shape type.
+-   `predict_shapes` and `unload` are abstract methods that **must** be implemented.
+They define the inference process and resource release logic, respectively.

-### e.
-Add to Model Management
+**f.
+Add to Model Management**

-Finally, add the implemented model class to the corresponding model management file.
-Specifically, open [model_manager.py](../../anylabeling/services/auto_labeling/model_manager.py), add the model type field (e.g., `unet`) to the `CUSTOM_MODELS` list, and initialize your instance in the `_load_model` method.
-Refer to the example below:
+After the above steps, open the [model configuration file](../../anylabeling/services/auto_labeling/__init__.py).
+Add the corresponding model type field (e.g., `unet`) to the `_CUSTOM_MODELS` list and, if necessary, add the model name to relevant configuration sections.

+> **Tip**: If you don't know how to implement specific widgets, use the search panel, enter relevant keywords, and examine the implementation logic of available widgets.

+Finally, go to the [Model Manager class file](../../anylabeling/services/auto_labeling/model_manager.py).
+In the `_load_model` method, initialize your instance as follows:

 ```python
 ...